opsabarsec/Receipts-OCR-on-colabs/README.md

 Pytesseract runs well just using CPU but often does not produces accurate outputs due to focus/shadows issues of the original image.
 I have tried preprocessing using OpenCv but that helped moderately.

-Better results were obtained using EasyOCR library.
+Better results were obtained using the EasyOCR library.
 It requires GPU accelerated environment though and runs smoothly when this is activated in a Colabs notebook.

 ![OCR](article42.png)